Student Emergency HEERF/CARES Funds – Round 3

 - Students may be full or part-time.

-Examples of Expenses Considered:
+Examples of Expenses Considered

-- Assistance with housing accommodations, and/or utilities.
+- Assistance with rent, alternate housing accommodations, and/or utilities.

 - Medication(s) and/or other costs related to medical care.